rootiest/printcfg/.github/ISSUE_TEMPLATE/submit_profile.md

 - `variables.cfg`
 - `README.md`

 The `README.md` file should contain the same information as this issue template.
-You may use any GitHub MarkDown features you wish.
+You may use any GitHub Markdown features you wish.
 Please include a note of it and attach any images you wish to use in the `README.md` file to this issue.

 - **Checklist**
 - [ ] I have included a unique profile name